Jodel/Jodel-Backend-Challenge/README.md

 ## Adding Tests

-Write end-to-end test(s) for these 2 endpoints, use the library of your choice.
-Tests should make real HTTP calls.
-Make sure to test pagination!
+Write end-to-end test(s) for these 2 endpoints.

+Tests should be rerunnable and independent of their execution order.
+Make sure you test the most tricky cases.

+## Adding Caching

+Start Redis in Docker (same way as Mongo) and implement Redis caching for the second endpoint (get list).

+## Running everything

+Ensure that we're able to setup and run everything a task runner or a similar tool.

 ## How to deliver the results